MarioMartReq/argoCDtesting/Readme.md

 As we have seen before ArgoCD uses a GIT repository as the source of truth.
 Therefore a repository must be created with the Kubernetes application configuration in one of its compatible ways.
 In our case, we are going to use a simple K8s yaml file.

-- Create a repo in your Github account (Do it from the website if you don't have the github cli tools)
+- Create a repo in your Github account (Do it from the website if you don't have the GitHub cli tools)

 ```
 $ gh repo create --public argocdtesting -y && cd argocdtesting